phalcon/documentation/docs/mvc-url.md

 #### Replacing query string arguments

-By default, when the supplied URI already contains a query string, any extra arguments passed via the `$args` parameter are appended with `&`.
-As of v5.12.2, `get()` accepts an opt-in `bool $replaceArgs = false` fifth parameter.
+By default, when the supplied URI already contains a query string, any extra arguments passed via the `$args` parameter are appended with `&`. `get()` accepts an opt-in `bool $replaceArgs = false` fifth parameter.
 When set to `true` and the URI already contains a query string, the existing query is parsed and merged with the supplied arguments so that user-supplied keys override colliding ones.

 ```php
 <?php